CraftAcademyLabs/ca_course_v2/week_10/material/01_web_101/08_2_author_as_an_associated_resource.md

 (4 rows)
 ```

 Well, with this query, we will not get the name of the author.
-That is not wat we want.
-Try this query insted:
+That is not what we want.
+Try this query instead:

 ```sql
 books_api=> SELECT books.id, books.title, authors.name